 The truth is that we need nature and no single one of us can live without it.
 Gardening has more benefits than one realizes from acting as your personalized organic medicine cabinet to silently protesting against corporate greed.

+And there’s a lot more that gardening has to offer.
 Here’s 10 ways gardening improves your health, your mood and your wallet!

 Firstly gardening is incredibly therapeutic and has been shown to decrease stress.
 Many people are becoming aware that stress is one of the underlying factors that triggers many a disease from cancer to auto-immune problems.
 Stress also weakens the immune system and is just a down right bummer.